Mrs Allen Has A Rare Condition

 Area Current Findings Potential Impact

 Collagen‑enhancing peptides Small clinical trials with oral hydrolyzed collagen have reported modest improvements in joint stability and skin elasticity.
-Could become an adjunct to physiotherapy for joint protection.
+Because of that,

 Funding agencies such as the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) have increased grants for “multisystem connective‑tissue disorders,” suggesting that the research pipeline will broaden in the next five years.